 Graduate Entry Medicine: Do I need Chemistry or other science A-levels?

 Yes.
-We will normally expect candidates to have Chemistry A-level (or equivalent qualification*), unless they have a first degree that includes a substantial component of chemistry or biochemistry.
+We will normally expect candidates to have Chemistry A-level (or equivalent qualification*), unless they have a first degree in either Chemistry or Biochemistry.
 The medical course makes no provision to teach A-level science.
 It should be quite easy for graduates to bring themselves up to the level of competence required, and to take an A-level during the year before they start the course.
 We will normally expect two science A-levels (including chemistry), and GCSE in biology or dual-award science, or equivalent.

 *Equivalent qualifications to Chemistry A-level